Volunteering opportunities

 UWE Bristol Employability Bursary

-Providing you meet the eligibility criteria, all of the international volunteering programmes above can be part-to-fully funded by UWE Bristol via the UWE Bristol Employability Bursary.
+If you meet the eligibility criteria, all of the international volunteering programmes can be part-to-fully funded by UWE Bristol via the UWE Bristol Employability Bursary.

 Contact the Go Global team

-For any queries regarding international volunteering opportunities, email the UWE Bristol Go Global team on goglobal@uwe.ac.uk.
+For queries about international volunteering, email the UWE Bristol Go Global team at goglobal@uwe.ac.uk.

 Get in touch